A Bayesian approach to the probability of coronary heart disease subject to the --308 tumor necrosis factor-$\alpha$ SNP: Discussion

 In an upcoming study we will be exploring the idea further by integrating the sparse existing data on various population samplings.
 We will select the data for CHD given different risk factors, and for the SNP given different diseases.
 From the first selection we intend to extract the remaining statistical parameters, since the prior of CHD will be shared.
 Also a link should be established between this formalism and the CHD prediction estimates from a multivariable risk calculation \cite{wilson_1998}.
 From the second selection we intend to extract the biochemical parameters of the signalling pathway.
 Although the prior of CHD will be shared, the biochemical system will grow in complexity and new rates will be introduced.
 We expect, however, that by exhausting the data sets available we will reach a balance of unknowns and equations that would allow us to solve the problem.
-Should this balance not be attained, we will resort to simulating data and thus fitting the unknown parameters \cite{girolami_2008, stumpf_2009}.
+Should this balance not be attained, we will resort to determining confidence levels for the unknown parameters based on simulations \cite{girolami_2008, stumpf_2009,stumpf_2009b}.
 Whenever available, we will complement the study with temporal information to obtain reaction rates \cite{vourvouhaki_2007}.
 Ultimately we expect to be able to infer a universal law for gene mutation by systematising the various diseases into a comprehensive model of the signalling pathway.

-\centerline{\bf {Acknowledgments}} The authors thank AM~Teixeira for a careful reading of the manuscript and PC~Aguiar, ME~Chollet and Z~Geitona for insightful comments.
+\centerline{\bf {Acknowledgments}} CSC is supported by Funda\c{c}\~ao para a Ci\^encia e a Tecnologia (FCT), SFRH/BPD/65993/2009.
+The authors thank AM~Teixeira for a careful reading of the manuscript and PC~Aguiar, ME~Chollet and Z~Geitona for insightful comments.
 CSC also acknowledges the hospitality of the Astrophysical Sciences Department, Princeton University.